atovpeko/docs/CONTRIBUTING.md

 Aim to write in a clear, concise, and actionable manner.
 Timescale documentation uses the [Google Developer Documentation Style Guide][google-style] with the following exceptions:

-- No capitalization after a colon.
+- Do not capitalize the first word after a colon.
+- Use code font (back ticks) for UI elements instead of bold.

 ### Documentation structure